Tudor Heritage Black Bay 79220 – The Ultimate Guide

 In the following years, Tudor continued to build on its heritage and the vintage models which had become well-respected and loved by watch collectors and enthusiasts.

 In 2012, the big boom for Tudor came in their efforts for relaunching the brand.
-In that year, the focus was all about diver’s watches, with the new Tudor Heritage Black Bay being the center of attention.
+In that year, the focus was all on diver’s watches, with the new Tudor Heritage Black Bay being the center of attention

-Because in 2012, vintage Tudor watches have started increasing in price, and seeing an increased demand and interest due to the great history and heritage, but also its iconic design, Tudor made a clever move to built upon the success of its original diver’s watches, and created a modern diver’s watch, built on vintage traditions, design, and aesthetics.
+Because in 2012, vintage Tudor watches have started increasing in price and seeing increased demand and interest due to the great history and heritage, but also its iconic design, Tudor made a clever move to build upon the success of its original diver’s watches and created a modern diver’s watch, built on vintage traditions, design, and aesthetics.

 The idea behind the Tudor Heritage Black Bay 79220

 As the name reveals, the Tudor Heritage Black Bay is built on Tudor’s heritage.
 With the Black Bay, the heritage refers to Tudor’s first diver’s watches made in the 1950 and 60s.
 Due to the close relationship with Rolex at the time, the Black Bay has a personality and design that is very much Rolex.

 But because, over the years, Rolex has continued to iterate, innovate, and evolve the design of its diver’s watches, Rolex, in modern times, makes no diver’s watch that is identical or even very similar to Tudor’s re-edition of its original diver’s watch.
 This is of course also something that allows Tudor to separate itself more from Rolex in modern times since the Tudor Black Bay isn’t really similar to any Rolex Submariner currently in production.